OrangeMakers/Skumfidus/DISPLAYMANGER.md

 8. **Thread Safety**: Proper synchronization mechanisms (e.g., mutexes or semaphores) are implemented to ensure thread-safe access to shared resources between cores.

 This implementation provides an efficient and flexible way to manage LCD updates while maintaining responsiveness in the main program loop.
-By running on a dedicated core, the Display Manager ensures smooth and consistent display updates without affecting other system operations.
+By running on a dedicated core, OMDisplay ensures smooth and consistent display updates without affecting other system operations.